CoverRight’s Mission and Editorial Guidelines.

 People with traditional Medicare have access to any doctor or hospital that accepts Medicare, anywhere in the United States.
 That’s the vast majority of doctors and virtually all hospitals.

-How to avoid issues with prior authorization?
+How to avoid issues with prior authorization

 Low CMS Star Ratings

-In 2024, the average star rating among plans, weighted by enrollment, was 4.04 stars, down from 4.14 stars in 2023, according to CMS.
+According to CMS, the average star rating among plans, weighted by enrollment, was 4.04 stars in 2024, down from 4.14 stars in 2023

-Medicare Advantage CMS Star Ratings: 6 Major Carriers
+Medicare Advantage CMS Star Ratings: 6 Major Carriers (Updated 11/20/24)

-How to avoid issues with low-rated plans?
+How to avoid issues with low-rated plans

-What else do you need to look for?
+What else to look for

 These include: